 As we said earlier, Samsung will finally use new an all-new camera sensor and technology in the Galaxy S11, and we’re hoping they employ some 5x or even 10x optical zoom lenses as well.
 Reports claim they’re using a 108 MP camera, which they could bin down to 16MP and maybe offer a crazy zoom.
 Basically, wait for the Galaxy S11 if you want one of the best cameras ever on a phone.

 4. A 3.5mm Headphone Jack & Physical Buttons

 Lately, two things are starting to disappear from smartphones, and we don’t like it.
 Samsung is one of the few remaining manufacturers that still offers a headphone jack with phones, well, until the Note 10, and we’re pretty sure they’ll get rid of it for the Galaxy S11 too, sadly.

 Basically, we want Samsung to stick with the headphone jack, microSD slot, and physical buttons for a little longer.
 Don’t remove the buttons until Android’s software is good enough that we don’t need them.
 And don’t remove all the ports in favor of slower wireless charging technology.
 Just don’t.

 5. Better Performance, Bigger Battery & Affordable 5G

 Last but not least we wanted to highlight several smaller things that combine to deliver a great all-around experience.
-One that we want to see from the Galaxy S11 early next year.
+Ones that we want to see from the Galaxy S11 early next year.